willfaught/paige/README.md

 The keywords are the page parameters "keywords", "categories", and "tags".

-A JSON-LD script is generated from the page parameters, which can be disabled with `paige.page.disable_auto_schema`.
+A JSON-LD script is generated from the page parameters, which can be disabled with `paige.pages.disable_auto_schema`.
 Arbitrary schemas can be specified for the site with `paige.site.schemas` or for pages with `paige.pages.schemas`, at the site or page level.
-A base schema can be specified for site schemas with `paige.site.base_schema`, and for page schemas with `paige.page.base_schema`.
+A base schema can be specified for site schemas with `paige.site.base_schema`, and for page schemas with `paige.pages.base_schema`.

-HTML microdata is generated from the page parameters if the non-property attributes are specified in `paige.page.microdata`.
+HTML microdata is generated from the page parameters if the non-property attributes are specified in `paige.pages.microdata`.

 ## Layouts